jimbevington/JurassicParkManager/README.md

 # Jurassic Park Manager

-Paired project with [Christie Lester](https://github.com/christiebelle) according to a brief provided by Codeclan.
+Paired project with [Christie Lester](https://github.com/christiebelle).
+Brief provided by Codeclan.

-Built in Java, the system incorporates the Hibernate ORM framework for database interaction.
+This Java app incorporates the Spark web framework and Hibernate ORM framework for database interaction.

-The web app is implemented using Spark, HTML and CSS.
-Strictly NO Javascript or additional web frameworks permitted.
+**Strictly NO Javascript or additional web frameworks permitted.**

 ## Overview

 Simulates a Park Manager web app for Jurassic Park.
 Users can:

 * *monitor key Park information from the Dashboard*
-* *view further information on Paddocks, Dinosaurs and Visitors*
+* *view further info on Paddocks, Dinosaurs and Visitors*
 * *move Dinosaurs between Paddocks (where appropriate)*
-* *add newly born Dinosaurs to the Nursery Paddock*
+* *add newborn Dinosaurs to the Nursery Paddock*
 * *feed hungry Carnivores*
 * *deal with escaped Dinosaurs (lock down Paddock and capture escapee)*

 To prevent carnage/loss of valuable assets, carnivorous Dinos may only be moved into Paddocks with others of the same species.

-Given that safety is Jurassic Parks No. 1 priority, the front-end dynamically updates to alert the user that action should be taken.
+Given that safety is Jurassic Parks No. 1 priority, the front-end dynamically updates to alert the user of important issues.

-Hint: for a bit of nefarious fun, try logging in as dennisnedry!
+Hint: for a bit of nefarious fun, try logging in as *dennisnedry*!

 ## Using the App

-1. Clone the project onto your own machine.
+1. Clone the project onto your machine.

 2. In Terminal, create the Park database
   ```